 Think of a professional musician.
 Imagine him playing an amazing piece, smooth, fluid, and beautiful – every note is perfect.
 Now imagine another musician; this one isn’t in tune, can’t read the music, misses notes, and sounds awful.
 Which musician do you want to be?

-You should want to be the professional; the one who offers polished and experienced work; the one who earns a reputation for quality.
+You should want to be the professional, the one who offers polished and experienced work, the one who earns a reputation for quality.

-To begin, do a search for online writing instruction; try the keyword “learn to write.”
+To begin, search for online writing instruction; try the keyword “learn to write.”
 You can also check your local schools for adult education classes, or take some college writing courses.
 There is an abundance of writing information available, much of it free or very inexpensive; take advantage of it.

 MORE ON WRITING FOR CHILDREN